Senipah/VBA-Better-Array/docs/api/methods/IsSorted.md

 : Optional

 Description
 : The index of the column to be extracted.
 Only applies to multi-dimensional or jagged arays.
-If ommitted, or exceeds the bounds of the array, the first column will be returned.
+If ommitted, or exceeds the bounds of the array, the first column will be used.

 ### Returns